Quasi-compact group schemes, Hopf sheaves, and their representations: Introduction

-Motivated by previous work of Brion, Rittatore and others on the structure of group and monoid schemes (see for example \cite{kn:ritbr}, \cite{kn:briantaff}, \cite{kn:brisamum}, \cite{kn:brionchev}) and on their actions (\cite{kn:bprit}, \cite{kn:brionSumihiro}), and taking into account the mentioned obstruction to the naive approach, we propose a representation theory \emph{not} for isolated group schemes, but for what we call \emph{affine extensions} of abelian varieties (that is, extensions of a connected, smooth, proper, group scheme, see Definition \ref{defn:groupscheme}).
-Roughly speaking, an affine extension $\mathcal S$ is a generalization of Chevalley decomposition for algebraic groups (see Theorem \ref{thm:chevftgs}): it is an exact sequence of group schemes $\ate$, where $A$ is an abelian variety, $H$ is an affine group scheme --- equivalently, $q$ is an affine, faithfully flat morphism of quasi-compact group schemes (see definitions \ref{defi:exactseq} and \ref{defi:torsext}).
-It follows in particular from the definition that $q:G\to A$ is an $H$--torsor (see definitions \ref{defi:torsor}--\ref{defi:torsext}).
-A \emph{representation} for $\mathcal S$ is built on an homogeneous vector bundle over $A$ --- that is, a vector bundle $E\to A$ such that $E_{\overline{\Bbbk}}\cong t^*_aE_{\overline{\Bbbk}}$ for any translation $t_a:A\to A$ by a geometric point $a\in A(\overline{\Bbbk})$ (see \cite{kn:brionrepbund} and Definition \ref{defn:hmogvecbunbrion} for a more conceptual definition).
+Motivated by previous work of Brion, Rittatore and others on the structure of group and monoid schemes (see for example \cite{kn:ritbr}, \cite{kn:briantaff}, \cite{kn:brisamum}, \cite{kn:brionchev}) and on their actions (\cite{kn:bprit}, \cite{kn:brionSumihiro}), and taking into account the mentioned obstruction to the naive approach, we propose a representation theory \emph{not} for isolated group schemes, but for what we call \emph{affine extensions} of abelian varieties.
+Roughly speaking, an affine extension is a generalization of the so-called Chevalley decomposition for algebraic groups (see Theorem \ref{thm:chevftgs}): an affine extension $\mathcal S$ is an exact sequence of group schemes $\ate$, where $A$ is an abelian variety and $H$ is an affine group scheme --- equivalently, $q$ is an affine, faithfully flat morphism of quasi-compact group schemes and $H=\Ker(q)$ (see definitions \ref{defi:exactseq} and \ref{defi:affqcext}).
+It follows that $q:G\to A$ is an $H$--torsor (see definitions \ref{defi:torsor}--\ref{defi:affqcext}).
+A \emph{representation} for $\mathcal S$ is built on an homogeneous vector bundle over $A$ --- by homogeneous we mean that vector bundle $E\to A$ is such that $E_{\overline{\Bbbk}}\cong t^*_aE_{\overline{\Bbbk}}$ for any translation $t_a:A\to A$ by a geometric point $a\in A(\overline{\Bbbk})$ (see \cite{kn:brionrepbund} and Definition \ref{defn:hmogvecbunbrion} for a more conceptual and precise definition).

+The basic nomenclature of the paper as well as the necessary properties of the category of affine extensions of a fixed abelian variety $A$ are presented in Chapter \ref{sect:actgrsch}.
+Therein, we also present minor indispensable complements to some of the classical results on the theory of group schemes.